dusanmiloradovic/mui/README.md

 MUI is a lightweight CSS framework that follows Google's Material Design guidelines.

+Currently library works only on browsers with enabled Shadow DOM v1 (Chrome and Safari, soon coming to Firefox).

 All the implemented components with the examples can be found on [!test.html(https://htmlpreview.github.io/?https://github.com/dusanmiloradovic/mui/blob/master/test-web.html)] page of this repo.